solid/process/code-of-conduct.md

 - Be welcoming.
 We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to, members of any race, religion, national origin, sexual orientation, gender identity and expression, and physical and mental abilities.
 - Be mindful of people's time and effort spent on contributions to the project.
 In discussions, read other people's points, make an effort to understand, and reply to relevant statements and questions they write.
 Substantiate your opinions, concerns, or issues respectfully with arguments of an appropriate technical level to keep the discussion clear and focused.
 - Do not insult or put down other participants.
 Harassment (whether verbal, physical or sexual) and other exclusionary behavior is not acceptable.
 - Disagreements, both social and technical, happen all the time.
 Whenever inappropriate behaviors are observed members of the community should strive to bring the discussion back to a more professional level.
 In most cases misunderstandings and disagreements can be resolved informally.
-Do not hesitate to [contact](mailto:manager@solidproject.org) the Solid Manager if you feel that your concerns are not being sufficiently addressed.
+Do not hesitate to any CoC committee member if you feel that your concerns are not being sufficiently addressed.
 We hope that most concerns can be solved this way.
-However, if one person believes another's behavior is inappropriate (inconsistent with the Code of Conduct or the good working of the group), and ordinary communication between them is not possible, escalation of the issue can take place by [contacting](mailto:manager@solidproject.org) the Solid Manager.
+However, if one person believes another's behavior is inappropriate (inconsistent with the Code of Conduct or the good working of the group), and ordinary communication between them is not possible, escalation of the issue can take place by contacting any CoC committee member.
 They may temporarily or permanently ban an individual from participating in activities, e.g. in a chat, mail or in Git for acting against the Code of Conduct.

 ## Best Practices
 Best practices for the Solid Community include: